Environment Variables

 Control how your app logs messages.

-Log Level
+Log level

 export RIVAAS_LOG_LEVEL=debug # Show everything

-export RIVAAS_LOG_LEVEL=info # Normal logging (default)
+export RIVAAS_LOG_LEVEL=info # Typical default when using env-based logging

 export RIVAAS_LOG_LEVEL=warn # Only warnings and errors